A visit to Woburn Abbey, the home of the English Duchess who started the afternoon tea tradition.

 There are too many rooms to give credit to here, each one full of splendour and elegance – there is a Grotto decorated entirely by shells; the crypt holds the extensive gold and silver collections; the Racing Room and the Chinese Rooms, the Holland Library designed by Henry Holland during his redevelopment of the south wing.

 Woburn Abbey may have 400 years of history, but it has first and foremost been a home.
 The current Duke’s toast rack collection is on display in the Dukes’ Corridor which is lined with portraits of the Dukes’ through the years.
 The Breakfast Room really is a breakfast room, the Dining Room used recently for her Grace’s birthday celebrations.
 Old portraits may line the walls but photographs of the current Duke’s family stand on the furniture.
 The guides also help to create a welcoming atmosphere to the house with their friendly smiles as they pass on their knowledge and enjoyment of the Abbey – we even heard a whispered story of the current Duke skateboarding through the State Saloon when he was a child!

-The Abbey has been open to the public since 1955 so it’s high time it has a rest from its duties – the Abbey will be undergoing extensive renovation from August 2019 for 18 months, reopening in April 2021.
-The gardens are as busy and bustling as the Abbey, with talks and walks, Shows, floral art study days and planting lessons so when you book a visit – and an afternoon tea – before the renovation begins, be sure to enjoy Woburn Abbey outside as well as in.
+The Abbey has been open to the public since 1955 so it’s high time it has a rest from its duties – the Abbey will be undergoing extensive renovation from August 2019 and will reopen in the Spring of 2024.
+The gardens are as busy and bustling as the Abbey, with talks and walks, Shows, floral art study days and planting lessons so when you book a visit – and an afternoon tea – after the renovations are complete, be sure to enjoy Woburn Abbey outside as well as in.